 If we fail to collect receivable balances when due, our cash will decrease and we may have to write-off a portion or all of such receivables or increase our bad debt allowance.
 Our accounts receivable balance, net of allowances, was \$40.7 million and \$51.6 million as of December 31, 2019, and 2018, respectively.
-Three customers accounted for 53% of our gross accounts receivable as of December 31, 2019 and two customers accounted for 56% our gross accounts receivable as of December 31, 2018, and one customer accounted for 31%, and 37% of our revenues for 2019, and 2018, respectively.
+Three customers accounted for 53% of our gross accounts receivable as of December 31, 2019 and two customers accounted for 56% our gross accounts receivable as of December 31, 2019, and 2018, respectively.
 The allowance for doubtful accounts was \$0.2 million and \$0.3 million as of December 31, 2019 and 2018, respectively.
 We generally do not require collateral or other security to support accounts receivable.
 Despite the financial ability of these customers to pay for on-going services by PDF under valid contracts, customers may delay payments.
 Our allowances for potential credit losses, if any, could be insufficient, and we may need to adjust our allowance for doubtful accounts from current estimates or write-off receivables depending on such claims in the future.
 If we are forced to pursue legal remedies to collect receivables, our business relationship and future business with these customers could suffer.